rudolfps/zerda-exam-html-css/README.md

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

-An article is a separate , self containing element, with independent comment.
+An article is a separate , self containing element, with independent comment.It is a semantic element , defines its conent.
+I would use <article> for a newspaper article, or a separate blog entry.

 A section is for structuring the html conent, it is like a "div".
+Non-semantic element.